 Non-Isolated vs Isolated Pedal Power

-The simplest way to understand isolated power is that each power outlet of the brick is an isolated source of power and independence of the other outputs on the power supply.
+The simplest way to understand isolated power is that each power outlet of the brick is an isolated source of power and independent of the other outputs on the power supply.

 What About Batteries?